lsst/ap_pipe/doc/lsst.ap.pipe/apdb.rst

 .. |ap_pipe| replace:: :command:`ap_pipe.py`

-|ap_pipe| needs an existing Prompt Products Database (APDB) in which to store its results.
+|ap_pipe| needs an existing Alert Production Database (APDB) in which to store its results.
 Such a database will be provided externally during operations, but developers can run |make_apdb| to set up their own database for testing.
 This page provides an overview of how to use |make_apdb|.